JeanBaptisteServais/Jojo-detector-/README.md

 <h1>Problematic</h1>

 We know importance of dataset.
 Imagine a cloud just for IA programs.
 We know the new dream to archieve an strong IA.
 Here the program try by far very far to learn itself and to solving itself a new problem and write itself program.
+It doesn't all of this course ^^ but it's a try.